Skip to main content

 Which coating tool do I need?

 It is best to pour the varnish into a small paint tray and work with a varnish roller for water-based varnishes.
-Then brush or roll the paint thinly and evenly onto the door leaf.
+Then paint, or rather roll, the paint thinly and evenly onto the door leaf.
 The easiest way to paint the edges is with our To Paint - Fine MissPompadour Brush.
-Our brushes are also perfect for the corners and shoulders of coffered doors.
+Our brushes are also perfect for the corners and recesses of panelled doors.

 How much varnish do I need for a door?

-For a normal door, approx. 90 cm wide, approx. 2 m high, without glass insert and with frame, we calculate an area of approx. 5 square metres.
-If the door is painted, you will need about half a litre of MissPompadour Eggshell Varnish for two coats of paint.
+For a normal door, approx. 90 cm wide, approx. 2 m high, without glass insert and with frame, we reckon with an area of approx. 5 square metres.
+If the door is painted, you will need about 0.5 litres of MissPompadour Eggshell Varnish for two coats of paint.

-In the case of light white tones or large colour differences, two coats may not be enough.
-Then it is better to order a little more.
-With 2.
-5 litres of MissPompadour Eggshell Varnish, you can benefit directly from our price advantage and our free shipping.
+For light shades of white or large colour differences, two coats may not be enough.
+In this case, it is better to order a little more.

 How do I paint my front door?

 Basically, the procedure for a front door is very similar to that for an interior door.
-There are just a few small things you have to take into account.
+There are just a few little things to bear in mind.
 Take a look at our article on painting the front door!

-Video tutorial on painting doors & making doors disappear
+Video instructions for painting doors & making doors disappear

-• Trestles for storing the unhinged door: Of course, you can also paint your door while it is hanging.
-Trestles make it a little easier for you to reach hard-to-reach places.
+• Trestles for storing the unhinged door: You can of course also paint your door while it is hanging.
+Trestles make it a little easier for you to get to hard-to-reach places.

 • Screwdriver for removing fittings: This is the cleanest way to work and saves you a lot of tedious masking.

-• Sandpaper or sanding pad: For all places where old varnish has flaked off.
+• Sandpaper or sanding pad: For all areas where old varnish has flaked off.
 These should be sanded smooth first.

 • Cleaning cloth and bucket to thoroughly clean the door first: The surface must be free of dust and grease for your paint to hold well.